niclaurenti/niclaurenti.github.io/_pages/about.md

 With a background in theoretical physics in the field of particle physics, my research focuses on the high precision study of the internal structure of the proton using machine learning tool, like neural networks, analyzing experimental data collected at particle accelerators like [LHC](https://home.cern/science/accelerators/large-hadron-collider){: .btn--research}  at [CERN](https://home.cern){: .btn--research} .
-This results in the extraction of the so-called parton disrtibution functions (PDFs), i.e. functions that describe the proton in terms of the distribution of its constituents (quarks and gluons).
+This results in the extraction of the so-called parton distribution functions (PDFs), i.e. functions that describe the proton in terms of the distribution of its constituents (quarks and gluons).
 This is fundamental for the physics program of all the particle accelerators in high energy physics, like the LHC at CERN, since the PDFs enter in the computation of all theory predictions in the hadron collisions.